-- Entrance Counseling can be completed at www.studentloans.gov.
+- Entrance counseling can be completed at StudentAid.gov.

-- Exit Counseling can be completed at www.studentloans.gov.
+- Exit counseling can be completed at StudentAid.gov.

 - Because students must repay student loans and interest, they should not borrow more than they need to finance their education.
 They need to know the interest rate for their loans and when the interest begins to accrue.
-Students may log in to the NLSDS Website to review their Stafford Loan history and lender contact information.
-If a student chooses to prepay their loans early, they would need to contact their lenders directly.
+Students may log in to the StudentAid.gov website to review their Stafford Loan history and lender contact information.
+If a student chooses to prepay their loans early, they would need to contact their loan servicer directly.

-- Students who transfer from another university during the academic year and have received financial aid at their former university should notify the Financial Aid Office as soon as possible.
+- Students who transfer from another university during the aid year and have received federal aid at their former university should notify Financial Aid & Scholarship as soon as possible.
 This will ensure the student is awarded the correct amount in financial aid without going over their aggregate limits.